ThummeTo/FMI.jl/README.md

 [![FMI Downloads](https://shields.io/endpoint?url=https://pkgs.genieframework.com/api/v1/badge/FMI)](https://pkgs.genieframework.com?packages=FMI)

 ## Breaking Changes in FMI.jl v1.0.0
 If you want to migrate your project from FMI.jl < v1.0.0 to >= v1.0.0, you will face some breaking changes - but they are worth it as 	you will see!

 - Many functions, that are not part of the FMI-standard, had the prefix `fmi2...` or `fmi3...`.
-This wasn't corrected.
+This was corrected.
 Now, only functions that are defined by the standard itself, like e.g. `fmi2Instantiate` are allowed to keep the prefix.
 Other methods, like `fmi2ValueReferenceToString`, that where added to make this library more comfortable, are now cleaned to be more the Julia way: `valueReferenceToString`.
 If your code errors, the corresponding function might have lost it's prefix, so try this first.

 - Wrapper functions where removed, because that is not the Julia way.
 In most cases, this will not affect your code.